-We can also build and manage a private Openstack Swift cluster just for you, on separate storage devices within our Geo-redundant infrastructure.
+We can also build and manage a private Openstack Swift cluster just for you, on separate storage devices within our datacentre or yours.

-Orbit is a highly durable and highly available UK-based "object storage" service, where your files are automatically distributed over multiple storage devices and across multiple datacentres for maximum resilience.
+Orbit is a highly durable and highly available UK-based "object storage" service, where your files are automatically distributed over multiple storage devices.
 Brightbox Orbit is based on Openstack Swift.